davidusb-geek/emhass/README.md

 - `soc_final` for the final value of the battery SOC for the current iteration of the MPC.

 - `def_total_hours` for the list of deferrable loads functioning hours.
-These values can decrease as the day advances to take into account receidding horizon daily energy objectives for each deferrable load.
+These values can decrease as the day advances to take into account receding horizon daily energy objectives for each deferrable load.

 A correct call for a MPC optimization should look like: